 To qualify for the (COMPANY NAME) Secretariat internship programme applicants must, at the time of their submission, applicants must be enrolled in a graduate school programme (i.e. Master's degree or equivalent degree, or higher) or in the final academic year of a first-level university degree programme (i.e. Bachelor's degree or equivalent degree), preferably in the area of law, political science, international relations, social sciences or a related field, OR have graduated with a university degree as defined above AND, if selected, must commence the internship within a one-year period from the date of graduation.

 English and French are the working languages of the (COMPANY NAME) Secretariat.
 For this internship, fluency in English or French is required, knowledge of the other is an asset.
 Knowledge of another official (COMPANY NAME) language is desirable (i.e. Arabic, Chinese, Russian or Spanish).

 Incomplete applications/personal history profiles (PHPs) will not be reviewed.
-Human Rights Treaties Branch managers will directly contact short-listed applicants for an interview.
+Universal Periodic Review Branch hiring managers will directly contact short-listed applicants for an interview.
 For this reason, in the application cover letter it is important that you:

--Specify your general interest in OHCHR, including in the work of the Branch, human rights issues and/or specific treaty-body(ies);
+-Specify your general interest in OHCHR, including in the work of the Branch and/or the Human Rights Council and/or the Universal Periodic Review;

 -Indicate recently obtained academic degree or the scheduled graduation for university study currently underway;